unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ### VPN Manager

-You can establish a VPN connection to your Unraid server using [WireGuard](https://www.wireguard.com/) for secure internet connections.
+You can establish a %%VPN|vpn-tunnel%% connection to your Unraid server using [%%Wireguard|wireguard%%](https://www.wireguard.com/) for secure internet connections.
  <div style={{ margin: 'auto', maxWidth: '400px'}}>

   ![VPN Manager](/img/settings-vpnmanager.png)